 But connection, and the continuous surveillance that connection makes possible, usher in an era of neocolonial appropriation.
 In this new era, social life becomes a direct input to capitalist production, and data – the data collected and processed when we are connected – is the means for this transformation.
 Hence the need to start counting the costs of connection.

 Capturing and processing social data is today handled by an emerging social quantification sector.
 We are familiar with its leading players, from Acxiom to Equifax, from Facebook to Uber.
-Data relations ensure the regular and seemingly natural conversion of daily life into a stream of data that can be appropriated for value.
-This stream is extracted from sensors embedded in bodies and objects, extracted from the traces left by human interaction online.
+Together, they ensure the regular and seemingly natural conversion of daily life into a stream of data that can be appropriated for value.
+This stream is extracted from sensors embedded in bodies and objects, and from the traces left by human interaction online.
 The result is a new social order based on continuous tracking, and offering unprecedented new opportunities for social discrimination and behavioral influence.
 This order has disturbing consequences for freedom, justice and power — indeed, for the quality of human life.

 The true violence of this order is best understood through the history of colonialism.
 But because we assume that colonialism has been replaced by advanced capitalism, we often miss the connection.
-The concept of data colonialism can be used to trace continuities from colonialism’s historic appropriation of territories and material resources to the datafication of everyday life today.
+The concept of data colonialism can thus be used to trace continuities from colonialism’s historic appropriation of territories and material resources to the datafication of everyday life today.
 While the modes, intensities, scales and contexts of dispossession have changed, the underlying function remains the same: to acquire resources from which economic value can be extracted.